mochi-neko/rust-frontend-playground/google-oauth-rs/README.md

 # google-oauth-rs
-A client library for Google OAuth 2.0 REST API in Rust.
+A client library for the [Google OAuth 2.0 REST API](https://developers.google.com/identity/protocols/oauth2) in Rust.